MEMESCOEP/PiShock-API-Wrappers/README.md

 # PiShock-API-Wrappers
 A collection of wrappers in multiple languages that aim to make the Pishock API easier to use.
+<br/><br/>
+[NOTE] I will be taking a break from development of these wrappers for at least 3 months.
+There are some personal reasons, but I'm also focused on other projects right now (a game).
 <hr/>

 Wrappers are available for the following languages: